jholguinx/wordpress-hq/README.txt

 == Changelog ==

+= 1.4.18 =
+Support for Grand Car Theme

 = 1.4.17 =
 New setup method using HQ Rental software credentials to authenticate and connect the plugin.
 Internal fixes.